henryksarat/no-code-crypto-agent/README.md

 This Python project leverages DSPy to enable an AI agent to reason over a curated set of primitive functions related to multi-chain wallet creation and token transfers.
-The agent supports both Solana (USDC, PYUSD, USDG) and Ethereum chains (ETH, USDC, PYUSD).
+The agent supports both Solana (SOL,USDC, PYUSD, USDG) and Ethereum chains (ETH, USDC, USDG, PYUSD).
 The agent is guided by natural language instructions that define the task and constraints.
 Without any hardcoded logic, it determines which functions to call—and in what order—to fulfill the user's request autonomously across multiple blockchain networks.

 ## Table of Contents